-- limited/non-existent employment skills based on the participant's work history and documented in the Individualized Service Strategy (ISS) - high school graduate or student without any clear career choices or no significant work history (not more than six consecutive months with the same employer) documented on the ISS or applicant statement - high school graduate or student without any significant work history or a poor work history (to include no work history); or has been fired from a job in the last six calendar months documented on the ISS or applicant statement - reside in high crime and or poverty area based on ZIP code or census tract as documented through address compared to high crime or poverty area list - living in a single-parent household and/or with a disabled parent, as disclosed on an applicant statement, tax form, social services or social security documents, or disability documents - individual with disabilities (including learning disabilities and/or mental health issues) as documented through BCPS Individual Education Plan or other medical documentation - (L) Described below is how MOED, on behalf of the BWDB, with document and demonstrate a "need for training".
+- limited/ non- existent employment skills based on the participant's work history and documented in the Individualized Service Strategy (ISS) - high school graduate or student without any clear career choices or no significant work history (not more than six consecutive months with the same employer) documented on the ISS or applicant statement - high school graduate or student without any significant work history or a poor work history (to include no work history); or has been fired from a job in the last six calendar months documented on the ISS or applicant statement - reside in high crime and or poverty area based on zip code or census tract as documented through address compared to high crime or poverty area list - living in a single parent household and/or with a disabled parent as disclosed on an applicant statement, tax form, social services or social security documents, or disability documents - individual with disabilities (including learning disabilities and/or mental health issues) as documented through BCPS Individual Education Plan or other medical documentation - (L) Described below is how MOED on behalf of the BWDB with document and demonstrate a "need for training".

 The customer's need for training is based on a comprehensive assessment of work history, skills, education level, and aptitude and career interest.
-The need for training is documented in the Individual Employment Plan (IEP for adults) and Individual Service Strategy (ISS for WIOA youth).
+The need for training is documented in the Individual Employment Plan.

-The IEP/ISS is an ongoing strategy jointly developed by the customer and the Career Development Facilitator (CDF, or case manager) that identifies the customer's employment goals, the appropriate achievement objectives, and the appropriate combination of services for the participant to achieve their employment goals.
+The IEP is an ongoing strategy jointly developed by the customer and the Career Development Facilitator (CDF) that identifies the customer's employment goals, the appropriate achievement objectives, and the appropriate combination of services for the participant to achieve their employment goals.
 The IEP is developed as a result of the Comprehensive Assessment and is flexible and on-going based on the participant's needs.